TalTech-HPC-Centre/taltech-hpc-docs/docs/software/software.md

   - [Molden](https://www.theochem.ru.nl/molden/)
   - [Avogadro](https://avogadro.cc/)
   - [JMol](http://jmol.sourceforge.net/)
-  - [VMD](http://www.ks.uiuc.edu/Research/vmd/)(**all nodes:** spack module vmd)
+  - [VMD](http://www.ks.uiuc.edu/Research/vmd/) (**all nodes:** spack module vmd)
   - [RasMol](http://www.openrasmol.org/)
 - Software for movie animation
   - Blender

-The recommended way is now to use a desktop session in OnDemand, see also the [visualization](/visualization/visualization) page on how to start these and on GPU acceleration.
+The recommended way now is to use a desktop session in OnDemand, see also the [visualization](/visualization/visualization) page on how to start these and on GPU acceleration.